Ranger, the Bamstacks Variant v1.5

 3rd-level Ranger feature

-You can use your action and expend one ranger spell slot to focus your awareness on the region around you.
+You can use your action and expend one spell slot to focus your awareness on the region around you.
 For 1 minute per level of the spell slot you expend, you can sense whether the following types of creatures are present within 1 mile of you (or within up to 6 miles if you are in your favored terrain): aberrations, beasts, dragons, elementals, fey, giants, monstrosities, oozes or plants.
 This feature also reveals specifics about the creatures detected including quantity, direction, distance and size.
 If the creatures are within 60 feet of you, you become aware of their exact locations and can see them as if they were visible to you.

 You can also focus your awareness through the interconnections of nature: you learn additional spells when you reach certain levels in this class if you don't already know them, as shown in the Primal Awareness Spells table.
 These spells don't count against the number of ranger spells you know.